twystd/unboxd/README.md

 ![build](https://github.com/twystd/boxd/workflows/build/badge.svg)

 # boxd

-Go CLI for managing files and templates in Box:
+Somewhat eclectic Go CLI for managing files and templates in Box:

+- list-files
+- delete-file
 - list-templates
 - create-template
+- get-template
 - delete-template
-- get-template
-- list-files
-- delete-file

 ### Raison d'être

-Mostly just because another project needed a Go interface to the Box API and it turned out to be convenient to create it as a separate library and then the CLI turned out to be useful.
-So it by no means even vaguely supersedes the official Box API implementations - it just implements some functionality in a way that was useful for a particular requirement.
+Mostly just because another project needed a Go interface to the Box API and it turned out to be convenient to create it as a separate library and then the CLI turned out to be occasionally useful.
+So it by no means even vaguely approximates the official Box API implementations - it just implements some functionality in a way that was useful for a particular requirement.

 *IN DEVELOPMENT*